Emory-CBIS/locusCCA.CVRtesting/README.md

 -  `silent`: If `FALSE`, print out the training progress.
 Defaults to `FALSE`.
 -   `tol`: A number describing the tolerance for change on parameters 𝐔 and 𝐕  .

-The `dynaLOCUS` function serves as the primary function in the algorithm, implementing the novel decomposition method for brain network dynamic connectivity matrices using low-rank structure with uniform sparsity and temporal group lasso.
-Users can provide the group-level concatenated dynamic connectivity data as input, along with specifying parameters such as the number of connectivity traits to extract, the number of nodes under consideration, and the total number of subjects in the study, etc. The output of the `dynaLOCUS` function is a list comprising 3 components:
+The `Locus_CCA` function serves as the primary function in the algorithm, implementing the novel CCA method for investigating the association between brain network connectivity matrices and clinical/behavioral subscale scores using low-rank structure with uniform sparsity.
+Users can provide the group-level concatenated connectivity data and clinical/behavioral subscale as input, along with specifying parameters such as the number of connectivity traits to extract, the number of nodes under consideration, etc. The output of the `Locus_CCA` function is a list comprising 4 components:

+-   `U`: The canonical correlation directions on brain connectivity with  dimension $p \times m$.
--   `A`: The mixing matrix ${a_{itl}}$ of dimension $NT \times q$.
+-   `V`: The canonical correlation directions on subscale scores with  dimension $q \times m$.
--   `S`: The subnetworks extracted, with a dimension of $q \times p$, where $p$ is the number of edges.
-Each row in S represents a vectorized subnetwork, generated using the `Ltrans()` function in the package.
+-   `CC`: A m by m matrix.
+Canonical correlations between the each corresponding projection, i.e the correlation between columns in $XU$ and $YV$.
--   `theta`: A list of length $q$, where `theta[[i]]` contains the symmetric low-rank decomposition of $i$th subnetwork.
+-   `R`: A list of rank $R_j$, where `R[j]` contains the rank of the $i$th sub connectivity matrix.

 ### 2. bic_selection function